mayonezu216/Awesome-PU-learning/README.md

   - Keywords: Collectively loss, PU learning, cPU.
   - <details><summary>Digest</summary> In this paper, we propose a Collectively loss function to learn from only Positive and Unlabeled data (cPU).
 We theoretically elicit the loss function from the setting of PU learning.

+- Counter-examples generation from a positive unlabeled image dataset.[[paper]](https://doi.org/10.1016/j.patcog.2020.107527)
+  - Florent Chiaroni, Ghazaleh Khodabandelou, Mohamed-Cherif Rahal, Nicolas Hueber, Frederic Dufaux.
+Pattern Recognition 2020.
+  - Keywords: Counter-examples generation, GAN, positive unlabeled (PU) learning.
+  - <details><summary>Digest</summary>  In this context, we propose a two-stage GAN-based model.
+More specifically, the main contribution is to incorporate a biased PU risk within the standard GAN discriminator loss function.
+In this manner, the discriminator is constrained to steer the generator to converge towards the unlabeled samples distribution while diverging from the positive samples distribution.
+Consequently, the proposed model, referred to as D-GAN, exclusively learns the counter-examples distribution without prior knowledge.

 - Principled analytic classifier for positive-unlabeled learning via weighted integral probability metric. [[paper]](https://link.springer.com/content/pdf/10.1007/s10994-019-05836-9.pdf?pdf=button)
   - Yongchan Kwon, Wonyoung Kim, Masashi Sugiyama & Myunghee Cho Paik.
 Machine Learning 2020.
   - Keywords: Principled analytic classifier, positive-unlabeled learning, weighted integral probability metric.